AESServices/Esp8266/README.md

 # Esp8266
-This is an Arduino library for the DHT series With ESP8266 Standalone
+This is an examples for the DHT series With ESP8266 Standalone